chassi-os/js-software-design-patterns/README.md

 Well known creational patterns

 #### Builder Pattern
 Used to build classes that have minor changes from instance to instance efficiently.
 Any class that has a `set[A-Z][a-zA-Z0-9]*` method, will have that method extracted and used to build the instance.
-Setters should only every have one property passed.
+Setters should only ever have one property passed.

 ```javascript
 import { Builder} from '@chassi-os/js-software-patterns/Creational'